AU to OGG

 What is AU?

 The Au file format is a simple audio file format introduced by Sun Microsystems.
 The format was common on NeXT systems and on early web pages.
-Originally it was headerless, being simply 8-bit 0…8-law-encoded data at an 8000 Hz sample rate.
+Originally it was headerless, being simply 8-bit u-law encoded data at an 8000 Hz sample rate.
 Hardware from other vendors often used sample rates as high as 8192 Hz, often integer factors of video clock signals.
 Newer files have a header that consists of six 32-bit words, an optional information chunk and then the data (in big endian format).
-Although the format now supports many audio encoding formats, it remains associated with the 0…8-law logarithmic encoding.
+Although the format now supports many audio encoding formats, it remains associated with the u-law logarithmic encoding.
 This encoding was native to the SPARCstation 1 hardware, where SunOS exposed the encoding to apps through the /dev/audio interface.
 This encoding and interface became a de facto standard for Unix sound.

 What is OGG?

-Ogg Vorbis (sometimes just called Vorbis) is an open source patent-free audio compression format, developed as a replacement for proprietary digital audio encoding formats, such as MP3, VQF, and AAC.
+Ogg Vorbis (sometimes just called Vorbis) is an open source patent-free audio compression format, developed as a replacement for proprietary digital audio encoding formats, such as MP3, VQF, and AU.
 Vorbis files (which have an .ogg extension) compress to a smaller size than MP3 files, which reduces bandwidth and storage requirements.
 According to many reports, Vorbis provides better sound quality than MP3.

-Home | Getting Started | Download | Buy Now! | Screen Shots | FAQ | Support | Contact
+Home | Getting Started | Download | Buy Now! | Screen Shots | FAQ | Support | Contact | Links

-Copyright © 2007-2008 Hoo Technologies.
-All rights reserved.
+Copyright © 2007-2014 Hoo Technologies All rights reserved.
 Privacy Policy